-- Lie on your back with your arms at your sides, feet on the floor, and your knees bent.
-Try to position feet so your fingers can touch your heels.
+- Lie down on your back with your arms at your sides, feet on the floor, and your knees bent.
+Try to position your feet so your fingers can touch your heels.

 - Press into your heels, and lift your hips off the floor toward the ceiling while squeezing your glutes.
 Try to shimmy your shoulders as close together under your body as possible.